 KFC knew that it wouldn’t be able to copy-paste its domestic business model onto Chinese consumers.
 American customers, by and large, patronize KFC for its limited range of low-cost menu options that can be prepared at lightning speed.
 Diners typically take their food to go, preferring to eat at home.

 For its forays into China, KFC knew a different approach would be required.
 After 20 years in the country, KFC’s current Chinese menu is approximately twice as large as back home.
-In addition to their signature fried chicken buckets, the menu features many Chinese-styled options that would leave American fans baffled — such as egg tarts, shrimp burgers and vegetable soup.
+In addition to their signature fried chicken buckets, the international menu features many Chinese-styled options that would leave American fans baffled — such as egg tarts, shrimp burgers and vegetable soup.
 Realizing the passion Chinese eaters have for the flavors of their own local cuisines, KFC even sub-segmented product offerings within China to account for these local preferences.

 Key takeaway: No brand is sacred.
 Don’t be afraid to transform yours.